Using maximum weighted likelihood to derive Lehmer and H\"older mean families: Maximum weighted likelihood estimates

 Since the introduction of the version we know today by R. A. Fisher over a century ago, the maximum likelihood has been widely studied and much has been written~\cite{Duerinckx14,Hald99,Burrows86,Miura11,Myung03,Rossi18}.
-Among the outcomes, we can state that the MLE has asymptotically the lowest variance amongst all unbiased estimators.
-For the one-parameter natural exponential family of PDFs, it was shown that there is a one-to-one correspondence between the MLE of the location or the scale parameter and a PDF.
-For example, the normal PDF is the only location-based PDF whose arithmetic mean of the data is the MLE of the location parameter, and the exponential PDF is the one whose arithmetic mean of the data is the MLE of its scale parameter.
+Among the outcomes, we can state that the MLE has asymptotically the lowest variance among all unbiased estimators.
+For the one-parameter natural exponential family, it was shown that there is a one-to-one correspondence between a PDF and the MLE of the location or the scale parameter~\cite{Duerinckx14}.
+For example, the normal is the only location-based PDF whose arithmetic mean is the MLE of the location parameter, and the exponential PDF is the one whose arithmetic mean is the MLE of its scale parameter.
 It should be noted that these outcomes and many others were obtained when measurements have the same weight.
-Let us go further considering the weighted data ${\cal D}= {\cal X} \times W = (x_1,u(x_1)), \cdots, (x_n,u(x_n))$ where $x_i \in \mathbb{R}_{\ge 0}$ and $u(x_i) \in \mathbb{R}_{> 0}$.
-Let us consider that the data ${\cal D}$, is sampled from a one-parameter exponential family of a continuous variable $x \in \mathbb {R}_{\ge 0}$ whose PDF is given by:
+Let us go further considering the weighted data ${\cal D}= {\cal X} \times {\cal U} = (x_1,u(x_1)), \cdots, (x_n,u(x_n))$ where $x_i \in \mathbb{R}_{\ge 0}$ and $u(x_i) \in \mathbb{R}_{> 0}$ is a weight of the observation $x_i$.
+The relationship between the weight function $u(x)$ and the previously introduced w-weight and v-weight will be further elaborated.
+Let us consider that the data ${\cal X}$, is sampled from a one-parameter exponential family of a continuous variable $x \in \mathbb {R}_{\ge 0}$ whose PDF is given by:

-where $H(\theta)=ln \int_{\mathbb {R}_{\ge 0}} a(x) exp(\eta(\theta) T(x)) dx$ is the normalizer, $a(x)$ the basis measure associating non-negative values to $x$ regardless of $\theta$, $T(x)$ a data transform function of a sufficient statistic, and $\eta(\theta)$ the parametrization function which we consider increasing in $\theta$ (just multiply both $\eta(\theta)$ and $T(x)$ by minus one, if $\eta(\theta)$ is decreasing).
+where $H(\theta)=ln \int_{\mathbb {R}_{\ge 0}} a(x) exp(\eta(\theta) T(x)) dx$ is the normalizer, $a(x)$ the basis measure associating non-negative values to $x$ regardless of $\theta$, $T(x)$ is referred to as a sufficient statistic, and $\eta(\theta)$ the parametrization function which we consider increasing and continuous in $\theta$ (just multiply both $\eta(\theta)$ and $T(x)$ by minus one, if $\eta(\theta)$ is decreasing).
 For there to be a definite order relation on the data, $T(x)$ should be continuous and monotonic.
 By setting each of $a(x)$, $T(x)$, and $\eta(\theta)$ to a specific value, several existing PDFs can be derived from Eq.~\ref{pdfgexp} such as the normal, beta, gamma, and Weibull.
+Note that we limit ourselves to identifiable models.

-Under the IID assumption, the likelihood of the weighed data ${\cal X}$ is given by:
+We will use WL to establish the relationship between Lehmer and Holder's central tendencies with the MWLE.
+The WL was proposed by Feifang Hu and which consists of integrating observation weights into the Fisher likelihood~\cite{Hu94}.
+Under the IID assumption, for the PDFs in~ Eq. \ref{pdfgexp}, the WL of the weighed data ${\cal D}$ is given by: